tinymce/tinymce-docs/migration-from-froala.md

 To migrate from a basic Froala 3 configuration to a basic {{site.productname}} {{site.productversion}} configuration, you need to:

-1. Replace the Froala links and source scripts with a TinyMCE source script.
+1. Replace the Froala links and source scripts with a {{site.productname}} source script.
-2. Replace the Froala editor variable assignment with the tinymce.init function.
+2. Replace the Froala editor variable assignment with the `tinymce.init` function.

 ### Replace Froala links and source script with a TinyMCE source script